jovanyz/VESC_OW_Lights_Web/README.md

 Wireless control of NeoPixels using a web graphical interface running on an Arduino.

 Designed for the Arduino Nano RP2040 connect.
-Needs an Arduino that supports WiFiNINA.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Huge thanks to  <http://www.penguintutor.com/projects/arduino-rp2040-pixelstrip>  for creating the base code for this project.